New Film Looks At Martin Luther King Jr.'s 1961 Mankato Visit: 'It Stuck With Them'

 “A message that must have been unsettling for these people in Mankato at the time,” Haque said.
 “This is a legacy that we need to acknowledge and celebrate.
 As well as allows us to reflect on how much and how little has changed in Mankato.”

 The film, entitled “MLK 11.12.61,” which is the date he was in Mankato.
-Some of the interviews were done on the same stage at West High School where King spoke 60 years ago.MORE NEWS: Minnesota Weather: Warm Start To The Week, Before Slide Into Bitter Cold
+Some of the interviews were done on the same stage at West High School where King spoke 60 years ago.MORE NEWS: North Dakota Teen Musher Sells Dog Treats To Fund Jr. Iditarod Run

 The film’s virtual premiere will be Monday at 1:30 p.m.
 Click here for more information.